Economic history of Germany: 21st century

 In 2011 it remained the third largest exporter and third largest importer.
 Most of the country's exports are in engineering, especially machinery, automobiles, chemical goods and metals.
 Germany is a leading producer of wind turbines and solar-power technology.
 Annual trade fairs and congresses are held in cities throughout Germany.
 2011 was a record-breaking year for the German economy.
 German companies exported goods worth over €1 trillion ($1.3 trillion), the highest figure in history.
-The number of people in work has risen to 41.6 million, the highest recorded figure.
+The number of people in work rose to 41.6 million, the highest recorded figure.

 Through 2012, Germany's economy continued to be stronger relative to local neighbouring nations.
-In 2023, Germany experienced economic difficulties as a result of the closure of Russian natural gas resources due to the international sanctions against the Russian invasion of Ukraine.
-Germany imported 55% of its gas from Russia at the time Russia started the invasion in 2022.
+Germany had historically relied on cheap Russian gas for improving the competitiveness of its energy-intensive industrial sectors such as chemicals, steel, and automotives.
+Since 2022, due to the international sanctions against the Russian invasion of Ukraine, Germany has cut back on its gas imports from Russia, and consequently energy costs have risen and increased production expenses, contributing to profit reductions and lower competitiveness in these traditional sectors.
+At the time of the invasion, Russia supplied around 55% of Germany's natural gas imports.
 Amid a global energy crisis, Chancellor Olaf Scholz committed to weaken dependence on Russian energy imports by halting certification of Nord Stream 2, while also committing to his long-term predecessor Angela Merkel's policy of phasing out nuclear energy.
+Germany completed its nuclear phase-out in April 2023.
+The transition however placed additional pressure on the country's energy system.